sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 Again, all code snipped shown above are borrowed from [Krzychu Kosobudzki blog post](https://medium.com/@krzychukosobudzki/repository-design-pattern-bc490b256006#.h7cm2b24q).

-We use `NewsRepository` i.e. in your Presenter (MVP) or use case / interactor if you are following the clean architecture like this: `newsRepository.query(new NewestNewsesSqlSpecification())`.
+Usually you use `NewsRepository` i.e. in your Presenter (MVP) or use case / interactor if you are following the clean architecture like this: `newsRepository.query(new NewestNewsesSqlSpecification())`.

 So far so good.
 Before we continue, I want to ask you two essential questions: